groboclown/fonzrecon/rest-server/README.md

 # REST API Server

-This directory contains the NodeJS application server that responds to REST api calls for the underlying database.
+This directory contains the NodeJS application server that responds to [REST api calls](../docs/rest-api.md) for the underlying database.
+This is the heart of FonzRecon - it controls the user management and business logic around giving recognition and rewards.

 The service requires a MongoDB server.